fcouderc/egm_tnp_analysis/README.md

 >   python tnpEGM_fitter.py settings.py --doFit  --altBkg

-**4. Check fits.** (there is a web index.php in the plot directory to vizualize from the web) and redo fit
+**4. Check fits and redo failed ones.** (there is a web index.php in the plot directory to vizualize from the web)
-   * can redo a given bin only via the bin number ib can be found from --checkBins or in the ouput dir (or web interface)
+   * can redo a given bin using its bin number ib.
+     The bin number can be found from --checkBins, directly in the ouput dir (or web interface)

 >   python tnpEGM_fitter.py settings.py --doFit --iBin ib

-   * the initial parameters can be tuned for this particular bin in the setting.py file.
+   * the initial parameters can be tuned for this particular bin in the settings.py file.
-      Once the fit is good enough do not touch it do not redo all fits.
+      Once the fit is good enough, do not redo all fits, just fix next failed fit.
-      One can redo any kind of fit bin by bin for instance the MC with alt model
+      One can redo any kind of fit bin by bin.
+For instance the MC with altSig fit (if the constraint parameters were bad in the altSig for instance)

 >   python tnpEGM_fitter.py settings.py --doFit --mcSig --altSig --iBin ib

-**5. egm txt ouput file.** Once all fits are fine, put everythin in the egm format txt file
+**5. egm txt ouput file.** Once all fits are fine, put everything in the egm format txt file

 >   python tnpEGM_fitter.py --sumUp

-**6. Official egm output.** One can then do all the egm official control plots
+**6. Official egm output.** (Optional) One can then do all the egm official plots

 >  python libPython/EGammaID_scaleFactors.py  <egamma.txtfile from step 5>

-## The setting file
+## The settings file

-The setting file includes all the necessary information for a given setup of fit
+The settings file includes all the necessary information for a given setup of fit

 **- General settings.**

-    * flag: this is the Working point in the tnpTree  (pass: flag==1 ; fail flag==0)
+    * flag: this is the Working point in the tnpTree  (pass: flagCut ; fail !flagCut).
+Can handle complex flags:
+> flag = { 'flagNickName' : flagCutString }

     * baseOutDir: the output directory (will be created by the fitter)

 **- Sample definition.**